gabaudette/dlake/README.md

 # DLake Discord Bot

-A private Discord music bot built as a hobby project for learning purposes and use among friends in private Discord servers.
+A private Discord music bot (my first) built as a hobby project for learning purposes and use among friends in private Discord servers.

 ## ⚠️ Important Legal Disclaimer